Piping is a special form of redirection, using an additional instance of TCC for each instance of the piping specified in the command line.

 alias | sort

-To do the same thing and then pipe the sorted list to the internal LIST command for full-screen viewing:
+To do the same thing and then pipe the sorted list to the internal VIEW command for viewing:

 Like redirection, pipes are fully nestable.
 For example, you can invoke a batch file and send all of its output to another command with a pipe.
 A pipe on a command within the batch file will take effect for that command only; when the command is completed, output will revert to the pipe in use for the batch file as a whole.
 You may also have 2 or more pipes operating simultaneously if, for example, you have the pipes running in different windows or processes.